 Questions

-Two key questions the research hope to answer are:
+This research aims to answer two key questions:

 (1) To what extent, the static built environment feautres can be used to predict the risk of road junctions as traffic black spots?

 (2) Which built environment features, compared to other features may contribute more to the accurate prediction of risk as traffice black spot for road junctions.